Entropy production in communication channels: Stochastic thermodynamics of communication channels

 \section{Stochastic thermodynamics of communication channels}

 We analyze the thermodynamics of communication channels operating at their channel capacity.
 In Shannon's model of communication, a process external to the system sets the input state so that its dynamics reflect samplings from the input distribution that achieves the channel capacity.
 This external system effectively acts as a work reservoir, and could follow arbitrary (potentially non-Markovian) dynamics.
-The input could be set deterministically or stochastically, periodically according to a clock, according to a continuous-time Markov chain (CTMC), etc. This feature is physically motivated by the fact that in many real communication channels, e.g., radio transmission, the input is set by an exogenous process.
+The input could be set deterministically or stochastically, periodically according to a clock, according to a continuous-time Markov chain (CTMC), etc. This feature is physically motivated by the fact that in many real communication channels the input is set by an exogenous process.
 Therefore, we ignore the thermodynamics of the external system that sets the input.
 Finally, the coupling between input and output is non-reciprocal, in that the output dynamics depends on the state of the input but not vice-versa.
-This common assumption is sometimes called ``no back-action''~\cite{sagawa2009minimal, sagawa2012feedback, hartich_barato_seifert_2016, verley2014nobackaction, bryant2020energy, bryant2022physical, wolpert_min_ep_2020}.
+This common assumption is sometimes called ``no back-action''~\cite{sagawa2009minimal, sagawa2012feedback, hartich_barato_seifert_2016, verley2014nobackaction, bryant2020energy, bryant2023physical, wolpert_min_ep_2020}.

 We consider a communication channel in which the input $A$ sends letters $x_A$ from the alphabet $X_A = \{1, 2, \ldots, L \}$ in any way that reflects the distribution $\pi_{X_A}$.
-This distribution over input states maximizes the mutual information between input and output, i.e., achieves the channel capacity.
 The communication channel is defined by how the output $B$ changes its state, $x_B \in X_B = \{1, 2, \ldots, L \}$, in response to the input state.
 At any given time, the rates of state transitions in the output depend on the current state of the input.
-The energies of different output states may depend on the state of the input according to a Hamiltonian function $H(X_B = x_B| X_A = x_A)$.
+The energies of different output states may depend on the state of the input according to a Hamiltonian function $H(x_B|x_A)$.
+In addition, the coupling of the output system to different thermodynamic reservoirs may also depend on the state of the input A.

-To capture the stochasticity resulting from the noisiness of the channel, the dynamics can be modeled as a CTMC (\cref{fig:intro}(e,f)).
-The joint distribution between the input and the output, $\bm{p}_{X_A,X_B}$, is a vector where each element $p_{x_A,x_B} = \pi_{x_A}p_{x_B|x_A}$.
-The joint distribution evolves via a master equation with an $L^2 \times L^2$ rate matrix $\K^{X'_A,X'_B}_{X_A,X_B}$: